marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

 <style>body {text-align: justify}</style>

 <p style="text-align: justify;">
-The last weeks I was in Barcelona renewing documents and meeting friends.
-And, of course, enjoying the sun but that's implicit :)
+For some weeks, I went back to Barcelona to renew documents and meet friends.
+And, of course, to enjoy the sun but that's implicit :)
 </p>

 <div style="text-align: center">